useparagon/rag-tutorials/README.md

 reduces the number of network hops we need to take per chat interaction.
 The extension in graph schema doesn't change performance, but it does allow Parato to take on different integration types as we demonstrate data ingestion and permissions in our RAG application using both Google Drive and Salesforce data - two integrations that have very different ways they structure permissions.

+Go through the codebase in this chapter to see how our RAG application is still respecting third party permissions when using third party data, with higher performance and flexibility that scale as the **number** of integrations increase and the **type** of integrations increase.

 Link to tutorial: [Building Permissions that Scale with Third Party Integrations](https://www.useparagon.com/learn/building-permissions-and-access-control-that-scale-with-third-party-integrations/)